YottaDB/YDBDoc/ProgrammersGuide/langfeat.rst

 * be as short as possible
 * consist, as much as possible, only of global updates
-* be SERIAL with no associated LOCKs
+* be SERIAL with no LOCK operations within the transaction, and, where required by the application, minimal surrounding LOCKs
 * have RESTART enabled with a minimum of local variables protected by a restart portion of the TSTART argument.
 * Large concurrent transactions using TCOMMIT may result in repeated and inefficient attempts by competing processes to capture needed scarce resources, resulting in poor performance.